wangchen010325/typora-solitude-theme/vercel-theme-test.md

 <kbd>CTRL</kbd><kbd>Shift</kbd><kbd>Alt</kbd>

-The **system** that *manages* the details about where a site is located on the internet, is known as DNS or the ==Domain Name System==.
-At its most basic, DNS maps <u>human-readable</u> domain names to computer-friendly IP addresses.
+The **system** that *manages* the details about where a site is <del>located</del> on the internet, is known as DNS or the ==Domain Name System==.
+At its most basic, DNS maps <u>human-readable</u> domain names to computer-friendly IP ***addresses***.
 When you request a site in your browser, the first step[^1] is converting[^2] the domain address to an IP address.
 That process is handled by DNS and called DNS Resolution.
 Understanding how DNS works is important to ensure that you are configuring your domain correctly.

 ---